organiq/organiq-sdk-js/README.md

         toggleLed: function() { tessel.led[0].toggle(); }
         });

-Here's a Node.js application that starts the LED blinking:
+Here's a Node.js application that starts the Tessel's LED blinking from anywhere on the web:

     var organiq = require('organiq');
     function startBlinking(device) {